Ar-maan05/mcp-persist/docs/production.md

   outweigh the saving.
 Compression is also discarded when it does not actually shrink a payload, so an incompressible body is never stored *larger*.
-- **Transparent + backward compatible.** The stored form is marker-prefixed, and decompression on read is automatic and **independent of the setting** — a store with compression off still reads compressed payloads written by another store.
+- **Transparent + backward compatible.** The stored form is marker-prefixed, and decompression on read is automatic and **independent of the setting**: a store with compression off still reads compressed payloads written by another store.
   So you can enable it on a rolling deploy (old and new payloads coexist) and `migrate()` across stores with mismatched settings.
 Existing data is untouched;